Tyndrum: Mines

 Tyndrum is a former mining centre.
 The hamlet of Clifton (the row of cottages across the A82 from the Green Welly) is made up of the former mining cottages, and up the hillside beyond them the tailings of a former lead mine can be seen.
 Historical records indicate that the mine was exploited in several different phases between 1730 and 1928.
 Opencast mining was carried out from 1741 to 1745 under the orders of Sir Robert Clifton.
 The Scots Mining Company owned the mineral rights to the area from 1768 to 1791, introducing water-powered crushing machinery.

+A church was built at Clifton in 1829 by Lady Glenorchy, which was reported in 1846 as being used by the Free Church of Scotland.

-The site of a proposed gold mine is 2 mi to the south and west of Tyndrum at Cononish, above Cononish Farm.
+The site of a gold mine is 2 mi to the south and west of Tyndrum at Cononish, above Cononish Farm.
 Work on constructing the mine began in the 1980s but low gold prices forced the closure of the mine before it became fully operational.
 In October 2011 it was announced that the mine would be reactivated.
 It was expected to employ 52 people and produce 163,000 ozt of gold and 596,000 ozt of silver over the next 10 years, thereby generating an estimated £80 million for the Scottish economy.
 Following planning difficulties, which featured in the BBC Four programme Tales from the National Parks, and a fall in the price of gold, opening of the mine was again delayed.
 In an update on the project released by Scotgold in May 2015, total ore reserves are now estimated at 198,000 ozt of gold and 851,000 ozt of silver.
-Work is continuing to update capital and operating cost estimates and include opportunities for savings.
-This is expected to be complete by the end of July 2015.
+In July 2023, Scotgold began a review of its activities following disappointing production figures and suspended share trading in September 2023.